 with Sesame Roasted Carrots & Ginger Rice

-It’s pretty tough to beat the rich flavor and crispy texture Japanese katsu.
-In this riff on the dish, we coat pork cutlets in a sour cream and panko crust, then shallow-fry until crunchy and golden brown on the outside and juicy inside.
-The meat is paired with fragrant, ginger-infused rice, plus sesame-studded roasted carrots.
-Of course, we could never forget the tangy, savory-sweet katsu sauce for drizzling over every bite.
+It’s pretty tough to beat the rich flavor and crispy texture of Japanese katsu.
+In this riff on the dish, we coat pork chops in sour cream and panko, then shallow-fry them until crunchy and golden brown.
+Ginger-infused rice and sesame-studded roasted carrots make the perfect pairing, and tangy, savory-sweet katsu sauce tops every crunchy bite.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.